 What is CPD?

-Continuing Professional Development or CPD refers to any career development activities which develop your professional skills, knowledge or experience.
-CPD is important because it ensures you remain competent in your profession throughout your career.
+Continuing Professional Development or, CPD, refers to any career development activities which develop your professional skills, knowledge or experience.
+CPD is important because it ensures you maintain your competencies throughout your career.

 CPD activities can be formal or informal and gained either on the job or outside your work environment.
-It’s a good idea to keep track of your CPD by recording and reflecting upon the resulting learning and development.
+It’s a good idea to keep track of your CPD by recording and reflecting upon the resulting learning and development after each activity.

 Advantages of CPD

-• Keeps your up to date the current standards and best practice in your field of expertise
+- Keeps you up-to-date with the current standards and best practice in your field of expertise

-• Facilitates career progression by ensuring you constantly learning and developing
+- Facilitates career progression by ensuring you are constantly learning and developing

-• Enables you identify further areas for growth and development
+- Enables you to identify further areas for growth and development

 Why you should document your CPD

-• Gaining recognition for professional development which can lead to career progression
+- Gaining recognition for professional development which can support your career progression

-• Helps you identify how your career is progressing and where you’d like to develop further
+- Helps you keep track of how your career is progressing and identify where you’d like to develop further

 Example CPD Activities

-• Attendance at courses (face to face or online), workshops, seminars and webinars
+- Attendance at courses, workshops, seminars and webinars